karledenstal/HARBINGER/README.md

         - Allows you to send Companion sentry to Windhelm
 - Use earned gold to turn Jorrvaskr into a proper Mead hall (Not implemented, future plan)
 - Use earned gold to create smaller outposts in hold capitals (Not implemented, future plan)

-## New Radiant Quests

-New radiant quests are added to give more of diversity to the faction.
-Since we removed Hired Muscle, we need to assign a new one to Farkas, and Aela should have more than just Animal extermination stuff.

-### Farkas
-- Hai

-### Aela
-- Hai